BU Sciences Collection

 Charles Flahault (1852–1935):

-A botanist appointed director of the newly created Montpellier Institute of Botany in 1889, Charles Flahault left a lasting mark on the history of teaching in this discipline.
-During his career, he worked to reforest Mount Aigoual and left a large part of his working library to the Botanical Institute.
+A botanist appointed director of the newly established Montpellier Institute of Botany in 1889, Charles Flahault left a lasting mark on the history of botanical education.
+Throughout his career, he worked to reforest the Aigoual, and bequeathed a very large portion of his personal library to the library of the Institute of Botany.

 Slideshow on Charles Flahault